kunhwiko/concepts/cloud/aws/I-Misc.md

 ---
 ##### CloudFront
 ```
 CloudFront is a global AWS CDN service that caches content at edge locations.
+Before caching, contents from the edge are
+also fetched using the AWS internal network, leading to even lower latencies.
 As the service is global, CloudFront can
 be used as an endpoint that is safe against DDoS attacks.
 ```